ibm-cloud-docs/watson-assistant/analytics-recognition.md

    ![Grouped by similarity](images/analytics-unrecognized-grouped-by-similarity.png)

-   In a group named `expense reimbursement application`, requests might be further grouped by similarity, for example:
+   In a group named `expense reimbursement application`, requests might be further grouped by similarity.
+For example:
    - Problems logging into or launching the expense reimbursement application
    - Issues with expense reimbursement application crashing
    - Requests for help or assistance with the expense reimbursement application